RECAPEM

 • Symptoms

-• Presence of an air leak
+• The presence of an air leak

 • Complications of the catheter or chest tube (e.g. blockage, pain, bleeding)